Paying a credit card early: What you need to know

 When to pay your credit card bill

-It’s a good idea to pay your credit card bill on time and in full each month.
-If your credit card charges interest on any balance carried over, costs can add up quickly.
-If you’re unable to pay your card in full, it’s important to at least make your minimum payment on time to avoid fees and help keep your account in good standing.
+If your credit card issuer charges interest when you carry a balance from month to month, costs can add up quickly.
+If you’re unable to pay your card in full like the CFPB recommends, making at least the minimum payment on time can help you avoid late fees and help keep your account in good standing.

 There are potential benefits to paying your credit card bill early.
 Do your goals include working toward saving money, having more available credit and boosting your credit scores?
-If so, then you may want to consider making early payments on your credit card.
+If so, you could consider making early payments on your credit card.

 Credit card payoff estimator